AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-create-topics.md

 >[!NOTE]
 >
-> If your administrator has configured your Web Editor to check out files before editing, then you will not be able to edit a file until you check it out.
-Similarly, if configured, you will be asked to check-in any checked-out file before closing it.
+> If your administrator has configured your Editor to lock files before editing, then you will not be able to edit a file until you lock it.
+Similarly, if configured, you will be asked to unlock any locked file before closing it.

 >[!IMPORTANT]
 >